juliasc12/juliasc12/README.md

 # :computer: Techs
 <img align="right" width="250" src="https://uploaddeimagens.com.br/images/004/167/390/full/e.png?1668718263" margin-top="10">

-- Knowledge in Java and C++
-- Knowledge in data science with Python, artificial intelligence and computer vision
-- Knowledge in non-relational database (MongoDB)
-- Experience in relational database (MySql, FaunaDB)
+- Experience in relational database (MySql)
 - Knowledge in RESTful and GraphQL API
 - Experience in Javascript, React and Typescript
-- Experience in PHP, Node e Nextjs
+- Experience in PHP and Node
 - Experience in Angular and Laravel frameworks

 #